myelnet/js-dcdn/docs/_docs/pop/http.md

 pop nodes expose an HTTP gateway endpoint on port `2001`.
 This can be used to upload content from a local web page.

 The gateway supports the `POST` and `GET` method to upload and fetch content cached by the node.
-Developers can run their own node or use the public gateway available at `https://myel.cloud`.
+Developers can run their own node or use the public gateway available at `https://ohio.myel.zone` for US and `https://frankfurt.myel.zone` for Europe.

 ## `POST /`